 What are the aims of this leaflet?

-The aim of this leaflet is to provide patients and their parents with information about juvenile xanthogranuloma (JXG).
-It tells you what it is, what causes it, what can be done and where you can find out more information.
+The aim of this leaflet is to provide patients and their parents/carers with information about juvenile xanthogranuloma (JXG).
+It explains what it is, what causes it, what can be done and where you can find out more information.

 What is juvenile xanthogranuloma and what causes it?

-JXG is a skin lump caused by an excess of cells known as histiocytes.
+JXG is a skin lump caused by an excess of cells known as histiocytes (which are part of the immune system - see further information below) .
 It is rare and occurs mainly in infants and young children, although about 10% occur in adults.
 It is not known what causes this condition.
 It is not a type of cancer.

 Is juvenile xanthogranuloma hereditary?

 It is not hereditary and does not run in families.
-It is more common in white people than other ethnic groups.
-More boys than girls are affected.
-People who have several juvenile xanthogranulomas have a slightly increased chance of having other very uncommon conditions such as chronic myeloid leukaemia, neurofibromatosis type 1 and urticaria pigmentosa (See separate PIL).
+It is more common in males than females, and in white people than other ethnic groups.
+JXG affects more males than females.
+People who have several JXGs have a slightly increased chance of having other very uncommon conditions such as chronic myeloid leukaemia, neurofibromatosis type 1 and urticaria pigmentosa (see the patient group information link below).

 What are the symptoms of juvenile xanthogranuloma?